Sync music library to external devices

 In normal operation mode, sync_music performs its synchronization tasks depending on the input file format.
 Music files in FLAC, Ogg Vorbis and M4A format are transcoded to MP3.
 MP3 audio files and other files are transferred unchanged.
 Filenames are adapted where necessary to comply with the FAT32 format.
 If preferred, sync_music can also forcefully transcode all files in order to save disk space.
 Another operation mode applies volume normalization based on ReplayGain tags.

 Transcoding is a time consuming operation, therefore the first run of sync_music can take several minutes.
 In subsequent runs however, it will only process files that changed in the source.
 To optimize the detection of file changes, the script stores and compares a hash build on a fixed size block at the beginning of each file.

 Besides audio files, sync_music is also able to export M3U playlists to the destination folder.
 Absolute paths are hereby replaced with relative paths in addition to the FAT32 filename adaptations.

-The first step is to install Python Audio Tools which depends on a couple of native libraries and doesn’t offer a PyPI package.
-On Ubuntu 16.04 or later there’s an official package that can simply be installed using:
+The first step is to install FFmpeg.
+Most Linux distributions offer packages that can be directly installed.
+On Ubuntu 18.04 or later there’s an official package that can simply be installed using: